Dark-Cookie/Dark-Cookie/README.md

 # Hi there, I'm Asif 👋

-I am an aspiring Cloud Architect with a solid foundation in Computer Science (BSc '22, MSc '24).
+I am a Junior Cloud Engineer with a solid foundation in Computer Science (BSc '22, MSc '24).
 I am deeply committed to my career growth and aim to excel as a cloud architect.

 ## About Me